fl3pp/JFlepp.Maybe/docs/Comparison.md

 _Note: All maybe examples include the `using static JFlepp.Functional.Maybe` using declaration._

-_Example of the same functionality with F# language features:_
+Example of the functionality with F# language features:

 ~~~ fs
 let getIntIf3 str =